-A couple years ago, only a handful of devices used voice recognition technology.
-But now?
-Our phones, cars, navigation systems, and even home appliances seem eager to take verbal direction.
-Everywhere we turn, we encounter a system that has voice control capabilities; and for good reason: efficiency and safety can drastically improve when we interface with a system hands-free.
+A couple of years ago, only a handful of devices used voice recognition technology.
+Now, our phones, cars, navigation systems, and even home appliances seem eager to take verbal direction.
+Everywhere we turn, we encounter a system that has voice control capabilities, and for good reason: efficiency and safety can drastically improve when we interface with a system hands-free.
 Based on the current trend, our relationships with Siri and Alexa are due to grow in the near future.

 But how near is ‘near’?
 Despite advanced technologies in personal AI systems, are we really that close to having voice recognition all around us?
 Why on earth isn’t voice recognition more common than it already is?

-Well, despite how far it has come thus far, voice recognition technology still has a long way to go.
+Well, despite how far it has come, voice recognition technology still has a long way to go.
 The obstacles to overcome aren’t widely known, but they are numerous and they severely hinder the technology’s capabilities.

 Below we outline a few of the reasons voice recognition technology is actually quite difficult to employ in our daily lives.
-As it turns out, human language is a sophisticated system that is immensely complicated and difficult to translate to the binary languages of computers.
+As it turns out, human language is a sophisticated system that is difficult to translate to the binary languages of computers.
 Who knew?
-These hurdles, while easily pointed out, are complex to solve and will need to be overcome before further advancement comes our way.
+These hurdles, while easily pointed out, are complex to solve and must be overcome before further advancement comes our way.

 Vocabulary and Accents

 There are over 150,000 words in the English dictionary, and while the average person uses only around 20,000 of those, programming a system to recognize each one is an enormous feat.
 When many words sound so similar to one another, computers can have a very hard time distinguishing between one phrase and another.